S&P 500 closes at record high as long-term inflation fears abate

 “The market is taking it in stride as it realizes the whole economy isn’t overheating,” Detrick added.

-Still, industrials (.SPLRCI) and transports, sectors that stand to benefit from infrastructure spending, were in negative territory.
+Still, industrials and transports, sectors that stand to benefit from infrastructure spending, were in negative territory.

-Among the 11 major sectors of the S&P 500, healthcare (.SPXHC) enjoyed the largest percentage gains.
+Among the 11 major sectors of the S&P 500, healthcare enjoyed the largest percentage gains.

-But the interest rate-sensitive financial sector (.SPSY) was the biggest loser, weighed by easing U.S. Treasury yields.
+But the interest rate-sensitive financial sector was the biggest loser, weighed by easing U.S. Treasury yields.

-GameStop Corp (GME.N), the stock most closely associated with the social media-driven "meme stock" phenomenon, slid after the videogame retailer said it may sell new shares. read more
+GameStop Corp, the stock most closely associated with the social media-driven “meme stock” phenomenon, slid after the videogame retailer said it may sell new shares.

-Other stocks that have benefited from the retail short-squeeze rally, including Clover Health Investments Corp (CLOV.O), AMC Entertainment Holdings (AMC.N), Bed Bath & Beyond Inc and GEO Group (GEO.N), also ended the session lower. read more
+Other stocks that have benefited from the retail short-squeeze rally, including Clover Health Investments Corp, AMC Entertainment Holdings, Bed Bath & Beyond Inc and GEO Group, also ended the session lower.

-Boeing Co (BA.N)gained after sources told Reuters that United Airlines (UAL.O) was in talks to place a multi-billion-dollar order for single-aisle jets potentially split between Boeing and Europe's Airbus (AIR.PA). read more
+Boeing Co gained after sources told Reuters that United Airlines was in talks to place a multi-billion-dollar order for single-aisle jets potentially split between Boeing and Europe’s Airbus.

-Pfizer Inc (PFE.N)rose on news that the United States would pay the drugmaker about $3.5 billion for 500 million COVID-19 vaccine doses that it intends to donate to the 100 lowest income countries. read more
+Pfizer Inc rose on news that the United States would pay the drugmaker about $3.5 billion for 500 million COVID-19 vaccine doses that it intends to donate to the 100 lowest income countries.

+Reporting by Stephen Culp; Additional reporting by Ambar Warrick; Editing by Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.